-Weightlifting wrist wraps may be the most misunderstood piece of equipment commonly found in the gym.
-Becoming increasingly popular, these wrist wraps offer major benefits for athletes, powerlifters, and more.
+Weightlifting lifting straps may be the most misunderstood piece of equipment commonly found in the gym.
+Becoming increasingly popular, these lifting straps offer major benefits for athletes, powerlifters, and more.
 But only when used properly.

 Sadly, most gym goers, even serious ones, don’t use this gym accessory correctly.
 Why?
 Well, I’d like to think because they’ve never been properly informed on how to use wrist wraps to benefit their swole, size, and strength.

 That’s what I’m here for.
 To teach and educate individuals how they can benefit from using Gunsmith Fitness accessories to achieve their gym goals in record time - while staying injury-free.

 If you’re unsure exactly what they are, weightlifting lifting straps are a workout accessory designed to relieve pressure on your wrists and forearms when moving large amounts of weight.
 You wrap the straps around the bar or dumbbell to take pressure off of your grip when the weight is heavy.

 The thought behind using straps is that your wrists and grip strength will fatigue and fail much faster than other large muscles groups you’re training.
 Through the use of straps, you can train these larger muscles to failure because your wrists and grip won’t fail before the other groups do.